-Volunteers by providing pro bono statistical consulting to non-profit organizations – please contact him if interested.
+Dr. Kim volunteers by providing pro bono statistical consulting to non-profit organizations in his community - please contact him if you are interested.